 - etc. etc., you get the picture.

-As a digital nomad, you still need to think about US tax, and you still need to file a US tax return each year in which you have income over the minimum filing requirement (which is $10,000 for singles, $20,000 for married filing jointly, $3,900 for married filing separately, and $400 for those with income from self-employment).
+As a digital nomad, you still need to think about US tax, and you still need to file a US tax return each year.

 However, as a digital nomad, you can often drastically reduce or even eliminate your US tax bill by using the foreign earned income exclusion (the “FEIE”).
-The FEIE allows you to pay zero US income tax on about $100,000 each year of “foreign earned income,” which is basically income you earn from working while you live outside the US.
-You can even use the FEIE to avoid US tax on income from a business you own (as discussed further below).
+The FEIE allows you to pay zero US income tax on about $100,000 each year of “foreign earned income,” which is basically income you earn from providing personal services while you live outside the US.
+You can even use the FEIE to avoid US tax on income from a business you own, but the FEIE works best here only if you have the right legal structure in place (as discussed further below).

 To qualify for the FEIE, you must pass the “physical presence test.”
 This test requires you to spend at least 330 days outside the US in any 12-month period.
 Counting days is important, and there are some details to pay attention to (e.g., a day spent travelling to or from the US is counted as a day in the US).
 Keeping careful track of each day you spend in or travelling to/from the US can save you a ton in tax at the end of the year.